dplisek/iOS-Steller-Viewer/README.md

 Steller Viewer is a demo application which shows stories from steller.co.

-This is the MVP implementation, which is edited from the original classic MVC version.
+This is the reactive MVVM implementation using RxSwift and RxCocoa, which is edited from the MVP version.

 ## Other architecture versions

 For the MVC version, check the "MVC" branch.

-For the MVVM version with RxSwift, check the "MVVM-RxSwift" branch.
+For the MVP version, check the "MVP" branch.